 Enhancement of food production has become a necessity with the ever-growing demand for food supply due to the population explosion.
-Application of biological principles to plant breeding and animal husbandry plays a major role in boosting human efforts to increase crop production.
+The application of biological principles to plant breeding and animal husbandry plays a major role in boosting human efforts to increase crop production.
 Furthermore, in promoting food production, numerous new techniques such as tissue culture techniques and embryo transfer (Multiple Ovulation Embryo Transfer) are being developed and practised.
 Where plant breeding can be used to create varieties that are resistant to pathogens thereby increasing the yield of crops, animal husbandry, on the other hand, ensures to cater to the needs of food from animals and animal products by taking care of animals and breeding domestic animals through the application of scientific principles.

 Very Short Answer Type Questions